 The Masters of Education (M.Ed.) with emphasis in Teacher Leadership in the Schools option supports already certified beginning teachers and experienced educators in developing a sound common grounding in aspects of teaching and inquiry.
-The program emphasizes advanced professional development studies, which supports experienced teachers as accomplished professionals and instructional leaders and includes a choice of the following specializations: Art Education; Arts Integration; Elementary/Middle School Education; English Education; Mathematics Education; Minority and Urban Education; Science Education; Teaching English to Speakers of Others Languages (TESOL, non-certification); Social Studies Education; Special Studies; World Languages (non-certification).
+The program emphasizes advanced professional development studies, which supports experienced teachers as accomplished professionals and instructional leaders and includes a choice of the following specializations: Art Education; Arts Integration; Elementary/Middle School Education; English Education; Mathematics Education; Science Education; Teaching English to Speakers of Others Languages (TESOL, non-certification); Social Studies Education; Special Studies; World Languages (non-certification).

 Specific Program Option Goals